sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 > <br></br>
 > <br></br>
 > <br></br>
-<br></br>
+> <br></br>

 ## 3.3 Assess data privacy

 ### 3.3.1 Does data contain Personally Identifiable Information (PII)?
-**Data engineer**: Does the data contain Personally Identifiable Information (PII)?
+**Data engineer**: Do the data contain Personally Identifiable Information (PII)?
 PII is any information connected to a specific individual that could be used to uncover that individual's identity.
 Examples include but are not limited to full name, Social Security number, email address, and phone number.

 Does the data contain Personally Identifiable Information (PII)?